mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to add B and C, in a sequence chosen by A.  The Welcome messages are sent directly to the new members (there is no need to send them to the group).
-The Add messages are broadcasted to the Group, and processed in sequence by B and C.  Messages received before a client has joined the group are ignored.
+The Add messages are broadcasted to the group, and processed in sequence by B and C.  Messages received before a client has joined the group are ignored.
 Only after A has received its Add messages back from the server does it update its state to reflect their addition.